backrat13/ResearchLab/README.md

-* I REALLY JUST WANT TO BE A PART OF SOMETHING AI RELATED BECAUSE IT'S A PASSION OF MINE*
+I REALLY JUST WANT TO BE A PART OF SOMETHING AI RELATED BECAUSE IT'S A PASSION OF MINE/ Direct message me if you want to see the python script to build your own....

 Python developer.
 Currently learning Rust.
 With ~1-year experience building and running Multi-Agent Simulations with different configs .See Commune_ResearchLab and/or  COMMUNE_PROJECT-V3, ResearchLab,